 With the World Cup edging ever closer, it is time for fans and pundits alike to pick their theoretical 23-man England squads for Russia 2018 as Gareth Southgate looks to end a 52-year wait for a major trophy.

 There are the dead certs, dubious picks and wildcards, who often come into the equation after an outstanding season at club level.

-It’s no different this time around and we have picked out five uncapped players who Southgate could consider having a late look at before deciding on his final squad.
+It’s no different this time around and we have picked out five uncapped players who Southgate could consider having a late look at.

 Scroll down to see the unfancied players vying for a place on the plane...

 The fourth-highest scoring Englishman in the Premier League this season behind Harry Kane, Raheem Sterling and Jamie Vardy, Glenn Murray has been a surprising success story in the top flight.